nginx/agent/site/content/installation-upgrade/container-environments/docker-images.md

 4. Download the **SSL Certificate** and **Private Key** files.
 5. Move the SSL certificate and private key files to the directory where you cloned the nginx-agent repo.

-   The Makefile expects to find these files in the path *./build/certs*.
+   - The Makefile expects to find these files in the path *./build/certs*.
 Assuming you cloned the nginx-agent repo to your `$HOME` directory, you would move and rename the files as follows:

      ```shell
      mkdir -p $HOME/nginx-agent/build/certs
      mv nginx-repo-S-X00012345.key $HOME/nginx-agent/build/certs/nginx-repo.key
      mv nginx-repo-S-X00012345.crt $HOME/nginx-agent/build/certs/nginx-repo.crt
      ```

-    Be sure to replace the example certificate and key filenames shown in the example command with your actual file names.
+   - Be sure to replace the example certificate and key filenames shown in the example command with your actual file names.
+   - The file names in the *build/certs* directory must match those shown in the example.

 ## Build commands